A country full of opposites

 - 50 years later the first coffee plantation – Hacienda La Floresta was created.
 Today it is used as a relaxation park in the city of Caracas

-- Although oil dominates the Venezuelan economy, coffee has a long tradition, today with mostly small farms.
+- Although oil dominates the economy, Coffee in Venezuela has a long tradition, today with mostly small farms.

-- Mostly Arabica Typica, Bourbon, Caturra and Mundo Novo are grown.
+- Coffee in Venezuela: Mostly Arabica Typica, Bourbon, Caturra and Mundo Novo are grown.

 - The best coffees come from Táchira.
 Other areas of cultivation are Maracaibo, Mérida and Trujillo.